cloudamqp/lavinmq/README.md

 # ![LavinMQ](static/img/logo-lavinmq.svg)

-A message queue server that implements the AMQP 0-9-1 protocol.
+A message queue & streaming server that implements the AMQP 0-9-1 protocol.
 Written in [Crystal](https://crystal-lang.org/).

 Aims to be very fast, has low RAM requirements, handles very long queues,